ansible/terraform-provider-aap/docs/resources/job.md

 - `extra_vars` (String) Extra Variables.
 Must be provided as either a JSON or YAML string.
 - `inventory_id` (Number) Identifier for the inventory where job should be created in.
 If not provided, the job will be created in the default inventory.
 - `triggers` (Map of String) Map of arbitrary keys and values that, when changed, will trigger a creation of a new Job on AAP.
 Use 'terraform taint' if you want to force the creation of a new job without changing this value.
-- `wait_for_completion` (Boolean) When this is set to `true`, Terraform will wait until this aap_job resource is created, reaches any final status and then, proceeds with the following resource operation
-- `wait_for_completion_timeout_seconds` (Number) Sets the maximum amount of seconds Terraform will wait before timing out the updates, and the job creation will fail.
-Default value of `120`

 ### Read-Only